 History and is the author of The Great War: Western

 Front and Home Front (2016) and National Identity and

 especially interested in historical issues related

-to war, revolution, and mass violence.
+to war, revolution, mass violence, and peacemaking.

 Recent Books by Hunt Tooley...